sanfinity-Iot/openremote/Developer-Guide:-Creating-a-custom-project.md

 ### Working on Manager backend services or UI

-Read the [[Developer Guide: Working on the manager]], this helps you create Run/Debug Configurations in an IDE.
+Read the [Developer Guide: Working on the manager](./Developer-Guide%3A-Working-on-the-Manager), this helps you create Run/Debug Configurations in an IDE.

 ## Testing